-The XC2387 features up to four CCU6 units (CCU60, CCU61, CCU62, CCU63).
+The XC2766X features four CCU6 units (CCU60, CCU61, CCU62, CCU63).

 The CCU6 is a high-resolution capture and compare unit with application-specific modes.
 It provides inputs to start the timers synchronously, an important feature in devices with several CCU6 modules.